Bastardkb/bastardkb.github.io/help/bluetooth.md

 # Introduction

+{: .warning }
 Wireless bluetooth capabilities are not supported officially on Bastard Keyboards.
+**Follow at your own risk**, Bastard Keyboards, erenatas and 280Zo are not liable for anything that does not work.
+As it's not an official supported build you will get limited help on the BK discord server.

 If you still wish to build one of the Charybdis or Dactyl keyboards, in this page is detailed a basic outline of the work needed.